asilvub/asilvub.github.io/index.md

 ## Welcome to my Webpage!

-I'm Alvaro Silva.
-I work as an economist at CLAPES UC, Pontificia Universidad Católica de Chile.
-My research interests lie on Macroeconomics, Social and Economic Networks, and Empirical Economics, which includes International Trade and Applied Econometrics.
+I work as an economist at [CLAPES UC](http://www.clapesuc.cl/), Pontificia Universidad Católica de Chile.
+My research interests lie on Macroeconomics in a very broad sense.
+I'm also interested in other topics such as Social and Economic Networks, International Trade, Applied Econometrics, and Computational Methods in Economics .

 You can use the [editor on GitHub](https://github.com/asilvub/asilvub.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.